carlfranklin/MobileDnr7/README.md

 }
 ```

 `PerformRemoveShowFromPlayList` checks to see if the show specified by `ShowId` is in the `SelectedPlayList.Shows` list.
-If so, it removes the show from `SelectedPlayList` and writes it to storage.
+If so, it removes the show from `SelectedPlayList` and writes the `PlayList` to storage.

 Next, we need to determine whether to show the **REMOVE** button.